ianhecker/Cryptocurrency-Study/index.md

 Solidity has become the forefront of smart contract languages.
 The Ethereum project now officially supports Solidity, with its documentation available [here.](https://solidity.readthedocs.io/en/v0.5.7/)

 ### Scilla
-Scilla is an intermediate-level language designed to be compiled from a higher-level language, and then compiled further into executable bytecode.
+Scilla is an intermediate-level, non-Turing complete language designed to be compiled from a higher-level language, and then compiled further into executable bytecode.
 This language was proposed by a team of researchers as a remedy to smart-contract implementation language failures, such as the famous DAO Ethereum theft from a non-tail call in a function to another contract [[4]](#references)[[5]](#references).
 Scilla aims to offer formal verification of smart contracts before their immmutable addition to the blockchain [[6]](#references).

 #### Scilla Principles